JacquesLucke/animation_nodes_manual/docs/user-guide/nodes/object/object_attribute_output.rst

 **Object:** Choose the object where you want to set a property.

-**Attribute:** This is the property path and is python related.
-If you don't know the property path just go to this property, right click on it, copy the data path and paste into the attribute socket.
+**Attribute:** This is the python property path.
+If you don't know this path just go to this property, right click on it, copy the data path and paste into the attribute socket.

  .. image:: copy_data_path.jpg